grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

-Let's apply it to our Product class:
+Let's apply it to our Product class:<br/>

 {% highlight java %}
 public class Product {